Couleslaw/Project-L/docs/AIPlayerGuide/index.md

 Your AI player should now appear in the list of available player types.

-{% include note.html content="
-The find the `aiplayers.ini` file, go to the folder containing the game executable and from there go to `ProjectL_Data/StreamingAssets`.
-The file should be in there.
-If it is not, you can create it yourself.
-The path to your DLL and your init file should be relative to this folder (recommended), or absolute.
-"%}

 ## Technical Requirements

 {% include important.html content="